 (v) Confirmation that the customer understands it is their responsibility to notify the utility of any change to their e-mail or other electronic address.

-(e) Utilities providing electronic information to customers at the time this rule is adopted by the commission may meet the requirements for verification of consent by sending an e-mail to each of those customers stating the following:(i) The utility understands that the customer wishes to continue receiving electronic information specified in this rule;

-(ii) The utility will provide upon request, a paper copy of any document sent electronically at no additional charge;

-(iii) The customer may opt out of receiving information electronically at any time and may revert to receiving documents in paper format through the U.S. Mail at no additional charge; and

-(iv) The customer is responsible to notify the utility of any change to their e-mail or other electronic address.

 (3) Distribution of electronic notices.

 (a) Electronic notices of proposed tariff changes of increased rates or restriction of access to services, and public hearings will be marked IMPORTANT NOTICE REGARDING YOUR UTILITY in the subject line.